liang-charles-lyu/liang-charles-lyu.github.io/_pages/about.md

 [This video](https://www.youtube.com/watch?v=lzDrUuIZpYk) shows the accurate pronunciation of my last name.
 However, I am fine with the more common pronunciation that's akin to "liu" or "lew", which 99% of people (regardless of nationality) will pronounce it as on their first try.

 Feel free to call me Charles whenever possible.

+*This website is last updated on October 15, 2023.*